SM Spirituality Media

 Definition

-The deliberate practice — across traditions — of releasing the controlling will and allowing what is happening to happen.
-Surrender is central to Sufism (the word islām itself means submission), to Christian mysticism (thy will be done), to bhakti yoga, and to most modern non-dual teaching.
-It is not passivity or fatalism; it is the cessation of the specific contraction by which a person tries to control what is not theirs to control.
+The deliberate practice, found across traditions, of releasing the controlling will and allowing what is happening to happen.
+Surrender is central to Sufism§ (the word islām itself means submission), to Christian mysticism (thy will be done), to bhakti yoga§, and to most modern non-dual teaching.
+It is not passivity or fatalism.
+It is the cessation of the specific contraction by which a person tries to control what is not theirs to control.

 written by editorial · revised continuously